 In 2003 it was decided to change the annual event from a conference to a study day because practical workshops were more useful to members.
 Since then, study days have covered topics such as copyright, multimedia collections, oral history, photographs, costumes, and celebrating anniversaries.

 In 2005, the group became the Subject Specialist Network (SSN) for performing arts and received its first of three SSN grants from the Museums, Libraries and Archives Council (MLA).
 This allowed TIG to carry out a feasibility study for a national performance database.
 With a second MLA grant in 2007, TIG developed a prototype of the database.

 In 2006, membership hit 70, and the UK continued to have the largest national representation within SIBMAS, although no longer officially a ‘national affiliate’.
 Over the years, several APAC members have served on the SIBMAS executive committee.
 Claire Hudson of V&A Theatre & Performance was the first TIG member to become president of SIBMAS, serving two terms from 2004 to 2010.

 In 2008, TIG hosted the SIBMAS conference, ‘Capturing the Essence of Performance’, at the Royal Conservatoire of Scotland, Glasgow.
 The following year, the TIG website was launched under the auspices of the Collections Trust, which offered standardised websites for SSNs.

 With the now out-dated technology of the Backstage website making it difficult to maintain, TIG worked again with the Collections Trust to migrate the data into Culture Grid.
 The UK Theatre Collections database launched in 2011.

-The following year, TIG received the first of three SSN grants from Arts Council England, funding the creation of a new website.
+In 2012, TIG received the first of three SSN grants from Arts Council England, funding the creation of a new website.
 With the launch of the website, TIG changed its name to the Association of Performing Arts Collections (APAC) and extended its geographic brief to include members from Ireland.
 APAC’s first event under its new name was the 2012 SIBMAS conference, ‘Best Practice!
 Innovative Techniques for Performing Arts Collections, Libraries and Museums’, held at the V&A.